Madhuridilipkumar/RL_Project/README.md

 ###### R is pressed to restart the game and Q is for quitting the game.

 ###### As the player continues to play, the score and moves is updated.

+###### And another approach is agent playing the game and evaluating the observations and probabilities.